 3.3.
 Probation instead of jail

 People convicted of child abuse in California are often sentenced to probation instead of jail time.
-The judge can sentence the defendant to probation regardless of whether the abuse was charged as a misdemeanor or a felony.
+The judge can sentence the defendant to probation regardless of whether the abuse was charged as

 But probation comes with certain conditions.
 Some of these are mandatory, some are optional.